smoothyy3/KNN-from-scratch/README.md

   Scales features to a fixed range, typically \([0, 1]\):
     <img src="./assets/minmaxformula.png" alt="Min-Max Formula" width="400">

+### **4. Train-Test Split**
+- A `train_test_split` function is implemented to divide the dataset into training and testing subsets.
+This allows you to evaluate the performance of the k-NN model on unseen data.

+### **5. Accuracy Calculation**
+- An `accuracy` method is implemented to measure the model's performance on classification tasks.
+It calculates the ratio of correct predictions to the total number of predictions.

+---

   ## Usage
 1. **Dataset Preparation**
    - Generate a dataset with training and test data.